 Authorities in Alberta prohibit the transport of elm firewood in and out of the province to prevent the spread of Dutch elm disease.
-Also, many visitors to Alberta come from areas regulated for invasive forest pests such as the European spongy moth, European larch canker, and emerald ash borer.
+Also, many visitors to Alberta come from areas regulated for invasive forest pests such as the spongy moth, European larch canker, and emerald ash borer.
 Since these and other harmful tree pests spread to new areas when people travel with firewood, it is illegal to transport firewood out of regulated areas without a Canadian Food Inspection Agency (CFIA) permit.
 Below is a summary of CFIA recommendations for handling firewood in Canada; learn more on our Canada page.

 - Buy certified, heat-treated and/or local firewood only (within 80km)